 Cutting interest rates to zero in this environment might not be enough to stimulate the economy.
-Instead, banks use an unconventional tool to deter saving: negative interest rates.
+Instead, banks (albeit rarely) use an unconventional tool to deter saving: negative interest rates.

 Instead of earning a return on the money sat in cash accounts, savers will be charged to keep it there.
 In 2014, the European Central Bank introduced negative interest rates to bank deposits to try and prevent the economy from slipping into deflation.